mageshmagi16/AI-Python-workbook/README.md

 # AI-Python

 ## Introduction
 This repository showcases the topics and projects completed during my AI Python course.
-The course provided a comprehensive understanding of Python programming with a focus on artificial intelligence and automation.
+The course provided a comprehensive understanding of Python programming, focusing on artificial intelligence and automation.
 Below is an overview of the key concepts and skills learned.

 ## Course Outline